 Canyon safety

-Although Dry Canyon generally lives up to its name, like other slot canyons, it can still flash flood.
+Although Dry Canyon generally lives up to its name, like other slot canyons, it can still experience flash flooding.
 Never enter the canyon if it has just rained heavily, or if rain is forecast.

-We recommend bringing a PLB as there is no phone signal once you begin the track.
+We recommend bringing a PLB as there is no phone signal once you begin the track or along most of the road.
 We carry a GME and you can check this one out and many more on Amazon.

 The access road